-Information sheet for adults on the autism spectrum
+Information sheet for relatives of adults on the autism spectrum

-Learning about the lives of adults on the autism spectrum
+Learning about the lives of adults on the autism spectrum and their relatives

-This booklet contains information about a research project that you may be interested in.
+This booklet contains information about a research project that you may be interested in

 Please read the information inside.
 If you would like to take part, please complete the consent form and questionnaires and send these back to us.
 Thank you